oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **11. Provide Database Name.**

+   If the target database is Exadata Cloud Service or Exadata Cloud at Customer, then the database DB_NAME should be the same as the source database DB_NAME.

+   If the target database is Oracle Cloud Infrastructure, then the database DB_NAME can be the same as or different from the source database DB_NAME.

+   Our Target Database is Oracle Base Database and we can specify a same or different name for DB_NAME.

+   We will keep the same DB_NAME for this lab.

    Provide Database Name as "ORCL" and DB Unique name suffix as "T"

    ![ss8](./images/dbname.png)

 **12. Select Database version.**